 Discover Portsmouth | City Guide

-Portsmouth is a great place to live as well as study.
 We're the UK's only island city and life as a student in Portsmouth is unbeatable.
-We’ve got beaches, great places to eat, heaps of independent shops and music venues, cultural and artistic hotspots, and stacks of green space.
-Portsmouth is one of the most picturesque, welcoming and interesting places to live in the UK, and was voted the in the top 10 trending hotspots by Airbnb (2022).
+We’ve got beaches, great places to eat, heaps of independent shops and music venues, cultural and artistic hotspots, and stacks of green space to enjoy.

 I think Portsmouth is very forward thinking.